bitpoke/stack/docs/concepts/running-wordpress-on-kubernetes.md

 ### Read a file

-The nginx provided by the base `quay.io/presslabs/wordpress-runtime` provide out-of-the-box integration for serving files from media buckets.
-This is convenient, but if you create your custom docker image from scratch you'll to deal with media serving on your own.
+The nginx provided by the base `quay.io/presslabs/wordpress-runtime` allows out-of-the-box integration for serving files from media buckets.
+This is convenient, but if you create your custom docker image from scratch you'll probably want to deal with media serving on your own.